About the Groundwork Garden

 - The Ranger learnt new skills throughout the project, including basic garden design skills and understanding what plants benefit wildlife

-What are we doing with the garden after the Flower Show?
+What happened to the garden after the Flower Show?

-After the show the community elements will be returned to the communities who helped build them, with the bug hotels being used in their Forest School area at Manchester Communication Academy.
+After the show, the community elements were returned to the communities who helped build them, with the bug hotels being used in their Forest School area at Manchester Communication Academy.

-- The hexagonal planters, wildflowers, planting and trees will be reused in the Resilient River Valleys urban housing sites in Burnage and Wythenshawe
+The hexagonal planters, wildflowers, planting and trees have been reused in urban housing sites in Burnage and Wythenshawe.